 USC Aiken also puts a lot of emphasis on student involvement in clubs and organizations.
 With over 90 to choose from, engaging in one or two you enjoy is easy to do.
 Whether it’s a fraternity or a sorority, an honors society, or a club that goes along with your studies, you can find any organization at USCA that works for you.
 There are numerous athletic events you can attend, like basketball games or tennis matches, as well as intramural sports that can keep you active and involved.
 Specifically for veteran and military students, there is the Student Veterans Organization.
 The SVO works closely with the VMSS to help empower and educate veteran students on career opportunities and future planning, and it can be a huge networking tool.
 Even if you’re solely focused on getting your degree, involvement in any form of student life at USCA can help give you an extra feather in your hat that can give you an advantage as you pursue your career.

-USC Aiken is directly entangled with the community and the city it calls home, and the surrounding areas provide some of the best resources for veteran transition and education.
+USC Aiken is directly interwoven with the community and the city it calls home, and the surrounding areas provide some of the best resources for veteran transition and education.
 Organizations like Saratoga Warhorse, which assists veterans experiencing invisible, psychological wounds as a result of their military service by providing an equine-assisted experience that initiates empowering life changes, or the Aiken-Augusta Wounded Warrior Charity Golf Classic, an independent non-profit that has raised over $300,000 to benefit CSRA veterans, and has continually supported the VMSS through donations and scholarships (which are open to any USCA veteran and military student!!).
 By embracing the Aiken community, along with the university culture, you’re going to find every opportunity for success.